 - Data usage reduced by three times among users who came to the site via the Add to Home Screen option

 When Should I Consider Developing a Progressive Web Application?

 Because they are not visible on app stores, PWAs may not be the best option for businesses whose customers don’t regularly visit their website, as users get prompted to download the PWA only when they are on the home screen.
 The following are the points to consider before deciding whether to go in for Progressive Web Apps.

 Customer acquisition cost

-PWAs are significant for businesses who are looking at minimizing customer acquisition cost.
+PWAs are significant for businesses that are looking at minimizing customer acquisition costs.
 Not every company can afford the high cost of user acquisition that native apps demand.
 PWAs can reduce customer acquisition costs by around ten times.